 Multidimensional gas chromatography (GC) is now an established technique for the analysis of complex samples in application

-areas such as petrochemistry, metabolomics, environmental and flavour and fragrance science.
+areas such as petrochemistry, metabolomics, environmental, and flavor and fragrance science.

 The technique uses GC columns connected in series to achieve a complete separation of complex samples using orthogonal column